anguyen8/peeb/Data_preparation.md

 ```

 #### Images from Macaulay Library at the Cornell Lab of Ornithology.
-Since the iamges from Macaulay Library at the Cornell Lab of Ornithology is not publicly avalible, you need to request from their [website](https://www.birds.cornell.edu/) for acesse to download the images.
+Since the images from Macaulay Library at the Cornell Lab of Ornithology are not publicly available, you need to request from their [website](https://www.birds.cornell.edu/) for access to download the images.

 ### Step 3: Rename all files